Skip to main content

 When users visit the platforms, personal data is collected, used and stored by the operators of the respective social network, but not by GIZ.
 This is also the case even if the users themselves do not have an account with the respective social network.

 The individual data processing operations and their scope differ depending on the operator of the respective social network.
-GIZ has no influence on the collection of data or its further use by the social network operators.
+GIZ has no influence on the collection of data and its further use by the operators of the social networks.
 We are not fully aware of the extent to which, where and for how long the data is stored; to what extent the networks comply with existing obligations regarding erasure; what analyses are conducted and links established with the data; and to whom the data is disclosed.

 These statistics are solely generated and provided by LinkedIn.
 As the site’s controller, the Mitigation Action Facility has no influence on the generation and presentation of this data.
 The data is provided automatically and the service cannot be deactivated.